edgarfinn/Redux-Basic-Reference/README.md

     - and ```{bindActionCreators}``` from redux

   - b) Map your state to your container's props using ```connect```.
     - This is done using a react-redux ```connect()``` invocation; taking a ```mapStateToProps``` function as an argument, and your smart component as a curried argument.
-The Connect function essentially connects a react component to the redux store.
-It does not modify the component, but returns a new, connected component class for you to use, which is your **container**.

-      NOTE: Since this returned value becomes your container, this needs to become the ```export default``` instead of the component declaration.
-      ```connect(mapStateToProps)(BookList)```
-    - A mapStateToProps function takes ```state``` as an argument, and return an object that represents that state:

     ```js
-    // whatever is returned from this function will show in the container's props const mapStateToProps = (state) => {
+    // whatever is returned from this function will show in the container's props
+    const mapStateToProps = (state) => {
       return {
         // whatever key being referenced here
         // must be defined as as a key in the combineReducers index module
         albums: state.albums
       };
     }
     ```

+    The Connect function essentially connects a react component to the redux store.
+It does not modify the component, but returns a new, connected component class for you to use, which is your **container**.

+      NOTE: Since this returned value becomes your container, this needs to become the ```export default``` instead of the component declaration.
+      ```js
+      export default connect(mapStateToProps)(AlbumList)
+      ```
+    - A mapStateToProps function takes ```state``` as an argument, and return an object that represents that state:

   src/containers/album_list.js